What are your hours?

 Biotech Laboratory, LLC, is a Commonwealth of Virginia Certified Drinking Water Laboratory specializing in bacteria and chemical water quality analysis.

-Bacteria testing performed at our lab detects the presence/absence of Total Coliform and E. coli bacteria.
+Bacteria testing performed at our lab detects the presence/absence of Total Coliforms and E. coli bacteria.
 We can also test for lead, nitrate, nitrite, pH, alkalinity, copper, iron, manganese, sulfate, conductivity (total dissolved solids), hardness (calcium plus magnesium), and tannins (for organic matter).

 Biotech Lab does not perform testing for oil, radioactive or heavy metals (other than lead), and pesticides.
 Those seeking analysis of these contaminants are referred to VELAP Certified Environmental labs (Virginia Environmental Laboratory Accreditation Program).